Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Drumlins can be up to 1,000m in length but are typically around 300-500m.
 They also improve revenue for farmers, as the topography allows them to have a larger farming area in the same sized plot of land.
 Their length-to-width ratio is typically between 1.8 and 4.1, and this may be an indication of past glacial velocities, with longer drumlins indicating a faster ice velocity due to the laminar flow of ice.

-Drumlins are often found in conjunction with [morainic](#moraines) landforms and other depositional features like eskers, [kames](#kames-and-kame-terraces), outwash plains and
+Drumlins are often found in conjunction with [morainic](#moraines) landforms and other depositional features like eskers, [kames](#kames-and-kame-terraces) and outwash plains.

 I'd love to be like a drumlin one day, they're just so chilled out and calming